 203 Upper Richmond Rd, London SW15 6SG

 About an 8-minute walk from East Putney Station is Artisan Coffee.
-Another one in our list to serve coffee from the London-based roaster Allpress Espresso.
+Another one on our list to serve coffee from the London-based roaster Allpress Espresso.
 They have both breakfast and lunch menus to suit you for the time of day you’re looking to work, and their food is good.
-So good that they won “Best Cakes and Bakes in London” in 2014.

 The company is quite established in West London with footholds in Stamford Brook, East Sheen and even the Artisan Coffee School in Ealing.